Hair Loss NYC

 Anagen Effluvium

-Anagen Effluvium is hair loss when you see rapid hair shedding due to medical treatments, such as chemotherapy.
-Medications such as chemotherapeutic agents kill cancer cells but at the same time stop hair follicle production in the hair throughout the body.
-Once chemotherapy is complete, the hair usually grows back on its own.
+Anagen Effluvium is hair loss when you see rapid hair shedding due to medical treatments such as chemotherapy.
+Chemotherapeutic agents kill cancer cells but stop hair follicle production throughout the body.
+According to cancer.gov, once chemotherapy is complete, the hair usually grows back on its own.
 However, the quality of the hair may be affected by chemotherapy.

 Hypotrichosis